uwolf/ruby_llm/docs/configuration.md

   # config.http_proxy = "socks5://proxy.company.com:1080"        # SOCKS5 proxy

   # --- Logging Settings ---
+  # config.logger = Rails.logger # When set the file and level settings are not used.
   config.log_file = '/logs/ruby_llm.log'
   config.log_level = :debug # debug level can also be set to debug by setting RUBYLLM_DEBUG envar to true config.log_assume_model_exists = false # Silence "Assuming model exists for provider" warning